Skip to content

 bash

-dale add serviceproperty TargetTemp --type double --setter public --to ThermostatBlock
+dale add serviceproperty TargetTemp --type double --to ThermostatBlock --group Configuration --importance Secondary --decimals 1

 bash